The untangling

 Now, that one realization didn't fix everything, but it did begin to change the direction of everything.

 The Untangling is an experiential immersion into the beginning of becoming unburdened.
-Each session is designed to move you beyond where thinking never has reached — those places deep within your body where you have been holding what was never yours.
+Each session is designed to move you beyond where thinking has never reached — those places deep within your body where you have been holding what was never yours.
 It's there, where the knots live.
 Where the exhaustion beyond the exhaustion has its roots.
-This is where we begin to learn the art of putting things down.
+This is where we begin to learn the art of putting things down and deep soul nourishment.

 It's in the moment we begin where you will be seen in all your heaviness, tiredness, and hope.
 Your path, your story will be accepted without a need to explain yourself or justify what you are feeling.
 The only thing required of you is that you arrive exactly as you are — tired, tangled, and ready to be seen in it.